blekenbleu/blekenbleu.github.io/microscope/Nikon/photo.md

 ... with prisms for finder and exposure:
 ![CF PL + UFX-DX](CF-PL.jpg)

-... so trinocular chimneys mount projection lenses for 210mm tube length
+... so [trinocular](Trinoc) chimneys mount projection lenses for 210mm tube length
 and clamp proprietary Microflex units, which are obsoleted by digital cameras.

-With (trincular) head removed, vertical illuminator flange-to-camera body flange distance
+With ([trincular](Trinoc)) head removed, vertical illuminator flange-to-camera body flange distance
 for parfocal Canon EF DSLR is about 58mm:
 ![headless Optiphot 66 to Canon 6D](headless58mm.jpg)
 *Canon EF DSLR flange-to-sensor distance is 44mm*

 Canon's RF camera bodies have 20mm flange-to-sensor distance.
 With its chimney removed,
 Nikon's [F trinocular head](Trinoc) has about 76mm flange-to-flange distance.
-Canon mirrorless bodies should be able to achieve parfocality with Nikon 210mm objectives and [F trinocular heads](Trinoc)...
+(Canon) mirrorless bodies achieve parfocality with Nikon 210mm objectives and [F trinocular heads](Trinoc)...

 Otherwise, with unmodified [type T or UW trinocular heads](Trinoc#nikon-type-t-trinocular-microscope-head)